Friend: Fatal LIRR shooting victim 'had so much potential'

 Friend: Victim in fatal LIRR shooting 'had so much potential'

-A West Babylon man shot dead by a traveling companion aboard an LIRR train at the Ronkonkoma station "had so much potential," a close friend said Thursday.
+A West Babylon man shot dead by a traveling companion aboard an Long Island Rail Road train at the Ronkonkoma station "had so much potential," a close friend said Thursday.
 And police continued searching for the suspected shooter as new details emerged about the moments before the killing.

 A source with knowledge of the investigation said the victim and the shooter appeared to have no disputes before the shooting and video from the scene shows the gunfire "comes out of nowhere."